 Abstract-In this work we develop simple inference models based on finite capacity single server queues for estimating the buffer size and the intensity of cross traffic at the bottleneck link of a path between two hosts.
 Several pairs of moment-based estimators are proposed to estimate these two quantities.
-The best scheme is then identified by using simulation models in ns-2 [10].
+The best scheme is then identified through simulation.